Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Discussion

 \subsection{Variable importance}

 One consideration when implementing ML for SSF is that ML models can incorporate side information (such as spatial information, lagged temperature and precipitation values, and climate variables).
-We explore the importance of the various components of side information in this section.
-We see that including the observational climate variables improve the performance for both the random forest and the U-Net when doing precipitation regression.
-Furthermore, including positional encoding of the locations improves the performance of the U-Net, while the principle components of the sea surface temperature do not make notable difference in the case of temperature prediction.
+In this section, we explore the importance of the various components of side information.
+We see that including the observational climate variables improves the performance of the random forest and the U-Net when doing precipitation regression.
+Furthermore, including positional encoding of the locations improves the performance of the U-Net, while the principle components of the sea surface temperature do not make a notable difference in the case of temperature prediction.

 More specifically, \cref{table:precip_regression_ncep_ftrs} summarizes grouped feature importance of precipitation regression using the NCEP-CFSv2 ensemble.
 We observe that models, in particular random forest and U-Net, trained on all available data achieve the best performance.
 In the case of linear regression, the SSTs features are neither very helpful nor actively harmful.
-Therefore, in order to be consistent, we use predictions of these models trained on all features as input to the stacking model.
+Therefore, to be consistent, we use predictions of these models trained on all features as input to the stacking model.

 \cref{table:tmp_regression_ncep_ftrs} summarizes grouped feature importance of temperature regression using the NCEP-CFSv2 ensemble.
-In this case, adding some types of side information may yield only very small improvements to predictive skill, and in some cases the additional information may decrease predictive skill.
-This may be a sign of overfitting.
-We also note that SSTs provide only marginal (if any) improvement in predictive skill, in part because Pacific SSTs are less helpful away from the western U.S \new{\citep{mamalakis2018new, seager2007model}.} It could also be that information from the SSTs is already being well-captured by the output from the dynamical models and thus including observed SSTs is not providing much additional information.
-In order to be consistent, we use predictions of these models trained on all features except SSTs as an input to the stacking model.
+In this case, adding some types of side information may yield only very small improvements to predictive skill, and in some cases, the additional information may decrease predictive skill.
+On the one hand, this effect can be explained by different training set sizes for different models: as we outline in Section \ref{sec:spatial}, the training set size for RF is $n=TL$, while $n=T$ for U-Net.
+This effect also may be a sign of overfitting, as temperature forecasting presents a comparatively less complex challenge than precipitation forecasting.
+We also note that SSTs provide only marginal (if any) improvement in predictive skill, in part because Pacific SSTs are less helpful away from the western U.S. \citep{mamalakis2018new, seager2007model}.
+It could also be that information from the SSTs is already being well-captured by the output from the dynamical models, and thus, including observed SSTs does not provide much additional information.
+In order to be consistent, we use predictions of these models trained on all features except SSTs as input to the stacking model.